BenjaminMullerGit/Latent-Dirichlet-Allocation-Description-Implementation-Test/README.md

 # LDA
 Presenting a paper we wrote for a student project in 2013.

 Latent Dirichlet Allocation is a Generative Probabilistic model.
-It was first desribe by Jordan, A. Ng and, Blei in 2003.
+It was first desribed by Jordan, A. Ng and, Blei in 2003.
-The range of its applicatio is very broad.
+The scope of its applications is very broad.
 Let's name a few :
-- Topic2Vec model by allowing the description of topics within documents and corpuses trhough vectors.
+- Topic2Vec model by allowing the description of topics within documents and corpuses through vectors.
 - topic discovery algorithm
 - clustering algorithm

-The paper name LDA_description_implementation_test.pdf is a report written in 2013 by me and three other studends from ENSAE under the guidelines of researcher from the CREST.
+The paper name LDA_description_implementation_test.pdf is a report written in 2013 by three other studend and me from ENSAE under the guidelines of researchers from the CREST.
-The purpose was to demonstrate our understanding of the model Latent Dirichlet allocation, to implement it from scratch in R an to apply it to a given textual corpus.
+The purpose was to demonstrate our understanding of the model Latent Dirichlet allocation, to implement it from scratch in R and to apply it to a given textual corpus.
 More specifically, you'll find :
 - a formal description of the model LDA
 - a formal description of Variational Inference the training method that we used